COLUMBIA — Some nights the glass slipper just doesn’t fit.

 The Irmo Yellow Jackets scored three unanswered goals in the final 32 minutes of the game to come from behind to beat Nation Ford 3-1 in the 4A Upper State boys’ soccer championship at W.C.
-Hawkins Stadium Tuesday evening.
+Hawkins Stadium on May 14.

 “In the first half we seemed to capitalize on holes and in the second half we uncharacteristically gave those holes up,” said Nation Ford head coach Elton Ramey.

-The loss ended the Falcons’ magical run through the playoffs, as they had never won a playoff game in boys’ soccer until this season.
+The loss ended the Falcons’ storybook run through the playoffs, as they had never won a playoff game in boys’ soccer until this season.

 “The guys played their hearts out,” Ramey said.
 “For us to go out now is hard, but we will come back from it.
 We will get better.
 We have a bright future.”

-However, the Falcons, playing in their fourth straight road playoff game, have been relying on “the bigger they come, the harder they fall” mentality throughout the playoffs.
+However, the Falcons, playing in their fourth straight road playoff game, had been relying on “the bigger they come, the harder they fall” mentality throughout the playoffs.